lifinance/widget/examples/create-react-app/README.md

 > **_NOTE:_** The Create React App tool has been deprecated.
 > We will attempt to maintain this example for as long as we can but its important
 > to be aware that there are some workarounds to the standard CRA config in order to get
-> the LiFi Widget working.
+> the LI.FI Widget working.
 >
 > We are using a mix of `react-app-rewired`, `customize-cra` and `@babel/plugin-syntax-import-assertions`
 > dev dependencies to get the Widget to work in Create React App.
 Take a look at the scripts in the
 > package.json, the contents of the config-overrides.js file and the addition of the .babelrc file to understand the
 > changes that are needed
 >
-> If you are currently maintaining a CRA project it might be worth considering migrating to a better supported build tool
+> If you are currently maintaining a CRA project it might be worth considering migrating to a better supported build tool like [Vite](https://vitejs.dev/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).